lightning/bolts/02-peer-protocol.md

 `update-fulfill_htlc` SHA256 hashes to the corresponding HTLC `payment-hash`, and MUST fail the channel if it does not.

+A receiving node MUST fail the channel if the `BADONION` bit in `failure-code` is not set for `update-fail-malformed-htlc`.

-A receiving node which closes an incoming HTLC in response to an `update-fail-htlc` message on an offered HTLC MUST copy the `reason` field to the outgoing `update-fail-htlc`.
+A receiving node which has an outgoing HTLC canceled by `update-fail-malformed-htlc` MUST return an error in the `update-fail-htlc` sent to the link which originally sent the HTLC using the `failure-code` given and setting the `additional` data to `sha256-of-onion`.

 #### Rationale

 A node which doesn't time out HTLCs risks channel failure (see "Risks With HTLC Timeouts").

+If the onion is malformed, the upstream node won't be able to extract a key to generate a response, hence the special failure message which makes this node do it.

 ### Committing Updates So Far: `commitment_signed`